kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 ## My Race Strategy

 Overall, this analysis reaffirms that conventional wisdom is correct.
-The best pacing strategy is to not start too fast in order to avoid slowing down later in the race.
+The best pacing strategy is to avoid slowing down later in the race by not starting too fast.

 Unfortunately, acting on this is tricky because setting an initial pace depends on my ultimate finishing time, and I've never run a marathon before.